 This battery-powered HAT plugs into your Raspberry Pi 3 B+ or 4B and acts as an Uninterruptible Power Supply (UPS) to give everything time to shut down safely.
 It works with both a momentary button or a latching switch for customizable power control.
 And this HAT can also be stacked with other accessory boards, so you can expand your Pi without limitations.

-This 64GB Samsung microSD card will give your Raspberry Pi enough storage for the operating system, plenty of project files or media, and best of all, it comes in under $20!
+This 64GB Samsung microSD card will give your Raspberry Pi enough storage for the operating system, plenty of project files or media, and best of all, it comes in at a great price!
 You can never have too much storage, in our opinion.
-And the EVO+ offers speeds great enough to transfer any of your files back and forth.
+Plus, the EVO+ offers speeds great enough to transfer any of your files back and forth.

 Turn your Raspberry Pi into a bonafide mobile device with this HAT.
 It supports North American LTE, 3G, GLONASS, and GPS through a standard SIM card so you can make calls, send texts, and use your entire data plan if you want.

 If you'll need to talk directly with your Raspberry Pi you'll need a way to do it.
 This QWERTY keyboard and mouse attaches to your Raspberry Pi through Bluetooth and will work from up to 10-meters (more than 30-feet) away.
 And if you want some added versatility, the keyboard will work with just about any other computer you have in the home.

 8bitdo's controllers are some of the best third-party options you can get and are fan favorites, for anyone, even if you're not using a Raspberry Pi.
 However, the SN30 Pro is great for those who want an old-school controller to play retro games without fiddling with a keyboard and mouse.